 It's a peaceful day at the local poultry farm until Foxy Loxy happens along intent on a chicken dinner.
 He takes the advice of a book on psychology by striking "the least intelligent" first and convinces dim witted Chicken Little the sky is falling.
 Chicken Little spreads the word but when head man Cocky Locky proves the story to be false, Foxy Loxy spreads rumors that Cocky Locky isn't the smart chicken he appears to be, which leads to the ultimate undoing of the chickens at the hands of Foxy Loxy.
-Written by

 Matt Yorston <firstname.lastname@example.org>

 Produced as a propaganda short during WWII, warning audiences not to believe anti-American propaganda.
 Originally the film was to have had more direct references to the war: Foxy Loxy would have read from "Mein Kampf"; and the chicken's graves would have been marked by swastikas.
 But Walt Disney decided to keep the film generic so that it would not become dated after the war.
 See more

 After Cocky Locky announces "The sky isn't really falling," Chicken Little responds by shouting "I tell you it is too falling!"
 When he says this, his speech doesn't match his beak movement.
 See more

 Our story takes place in a nice, cozy little farmyard.

 Version of Chicken Little